“Good vision without great people is irrelevant.”- Jim Collins

-The typical office employee spends 30 to 40 percent of their time looking for paper-based information, not doing their jobs.
+The typical office employee spends a good chunk of their day looking for paper-based information, preventing them from doing their actual jobs.

 This has numerous negative ramifications for employee development and wellness.
-And, when analyzed in confluence with worker sentiment, the feeling that employees are “working longer hours and not feeling like they’re getting anywhere” suddenly starts to make sense.
+And, when analyzed jointly with worker sentiment, the feeling that employees are “working longer hours and not feeling like they’re getting anywhere” suddenly starts to make sense.

 This is why HR document management is paramount in today’s office environment.
-It takes all the processes one does inefficiently with paper and turns them into digital, value-added processes for departments and organizations.
+It takes all the paper processes one does inefficiently and turns them into digital, value-added processes for all departments and organizations.

 This frees up room for greater professional development, investment dollars for employee wellness, and, perhaps most valuably, time—which can be used for an infinite number of purposes to improve a company’s position in the marketplace.